manips-sai-org/sai2-interfaces/README.md

 This project exports `${SAI2-INTERFACES_UI_DIR}`, which points to the absolute path of the interface/ folder in this repository.
 You can then use cmake's `FILE(COPY)` macro to copy it with your binaries.

+### Documentation
+For additional resources on how to use sai2-interfaces, see the documentation [here](docs/README.md).

 ## Project contributors
 * Keven Wang
 * Mikael Jorda